Sheffield launches new cancer research centre

-Cancer Research UK and Yorkshire Cancer Research have come together for the first time to fund a new cancer research centre in Sheffield.
+Cancer Research UK and Yorkshire Cancer Research came together for the first time today (Tuesday 25 October 2011) to fund a new cancer research centre in Sheffield.

 The Sheffield Cancer Research Centre becomes the latest link in a unique chain of Cancer Research UK Centres that have been launched across the UK.

 These Cancer Centres draw together world class research and medical expertise to provide the best possible results for cancer patients nationwide.
 Cancer Research UK, the University of Sheffield, Sheffield Teaching Hospitals NHS Foundation Trust and Yorkshire Cancer Research (YCR) are all partners in this new Centre.